 Where the primary goal of your assignment is simply for students to actively participate, it will often be sufficient to quickly look through the contributions made by each student.
 Where voting on a discussion is part of the assignment, you can use the Perspectives feature to see how each student voted, and the Discussion Activity List to see which claims specific students have or haven’t yet voted on.

-The Teacher Feedback feature allows you to leave feedback on claims for students.
+The Grading and Feedback feature allows you to leave feedback on claims for students.
 Feedback left via this feature can by default only be viewed by other discussion Admins and can be released at a later date to just the student(s) who made the relevant claims or all students in the discussion.
 The Teacher Feedback feature is therefore particularly useful when formally grading an assignment.

 The marking, commenting, and voting features can all be adapted to providing quick and specific feedback to students.
 Commenting on individual claims ties feedback to the specific part of the assignment that needs it.
 Marking claims highlights particularly critical mistakes or problems, and voting can be used to communicate which parts of a student’s argument is stronger and which part is weaker.
 These features can also be used in peer-to-peer feedback, or used as a discussion takes place to steer and help students.